 In 2007, Mr. Maciel became president of Baptist University of the Américas in San Antonio.
 La Prensa Foundation recognized him with the “Religion Award,” one of the Celebrate Hispanic Heritage Awards.
 In 2010, he was presented the Distinguished Alumni Award from Logsdon School of Theology at HSU.
 In 2014, the HSU Alumni Association recognized him with a Distinguished Alumni Award.

-He and his wife, Sabrina, have two daughters—Brianna, a school teacher in Belton who is married to Ryan Johnson, and Carmen, a graduate of the University of Mary Hardin-Baylor who is a graphic designer at McLennan Community College.
+He and his wife, Sabrina, have two daughters—Brianna, a school teacher in Belton who is married to Ryan Johnson, and Carmen, a graduate of the University of Mary Hardin-Baylor who is a graphic designer at Baylor University.